DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ### Add your HTML and JavaScript files

-Next, add HTML and JavaScript files for your client-side application to the *wwwroot* folder in the *JavaScriptClient* project.
-Create that folder and add an *index.html* and an *app.js* file to it.
+Next, add HTML and JavaScript files for your client-side application to the *wwwroot* directory in the *JavaScriptClient* project.
+Create that directory (*src/JavaScriptClient/wwwroot*) and add an *index.html* and an *app.js* file to it.

 **index.html**

-This will be the main page in your application.
+The index.html file will be the main page in your application.
 It contains
 - buttons for the user to login, logout, and call the APIs
 - a *\<pre>* container used to show messages to the user
 - a *\<script>* tag to include our JavaScript file